modir/using-laminas-framework-book/version2/docs/skeleton.md

 Currently, we have the skeleton application inside of your home directory.
 To let Apache know about it, we need to edit the virtual host file.

-I> Virtual host file may be located at a different path, depending on your operating system type.
+> Virtual host file may be located at a different path, depending on your operating system type.
-I> For example, in Linux Ubuntu it is located in `/etc/apache2/sites-available/000-default.conf` file.
+> For example, in Linux Ubuntu it is located in `/etc/apache2/sites-available/000-default.conf` file.
-I> For OS- and server-specific information about virtual hosts, please refer to [Appendix A. Configuring Web Development Environment](#devenv).
+> For OS- and server-specific information about virtual hosts, please refer to [Appendix A. Configuring Web Development Environment](#devenv).

 Let's now edit the default virtual host file to make it look like below (we assume you use Apache v2.4):